papajessie/swcpy/docs/translate.md

     hn_cc_1_epSpacebear_w5_r_title 'Second Chance: Bufopel Protector Data Fragments!' hn_cc_1_epSpacebear_w6_body "This week's Event concludes the celebration of Star Wars: The Last Jedi.
-Finish the Event for a guaranteed unlock/upgrade of the Fathier Rider from the movie, available this week only!" hn_cc_1_epSpacebear_w6_title 'Last Chance: Fathier Rider Data Fragments!' hn_cc_1_erk_outpost_body "A Mining Complex has been located on Er'Kit.
+Finish the Event for a guaranteed unlock/upgrade of the Fathier Rider from the movie, available this week only!" hn_cc_1_epSpacebear_w6_title 'Last Chance: Fathier Rider Data Fragments!' hn_cc_1_epTrixie_announce_p1_body 'Maz Kanata has a mission for you!
+Complete the event to earn rewards, including Data Fragments for the [c][FFB74A]Orbak Marauder[-][/c].' hn_cc_1_epTrixie_announce_p1_title 'New event celebrating Star Wars: The Rise of Skywalker!' hn_cc_1_epTrixie_announce_p2_body "Part II of the event finishes 01/01!
+Complete Lando's tasks to earn rewards, including Data Fragments for the powerful [c][FFB74A]Orbak Marauder[-][/c]." hn_cc_1_epTrixie_announce_p2_title 'Part II playable now!'
+    hn_cc_1_epTrixie_announce_p3_body "Part III of the event finishes 01/08!
+Complete Lando's tasks to earn rewards, including Data Fragments for the powerful [c][FFB74A]Elite Orbak Marauder[-][/c] equipment." hn_cc_1_epTrixie_announce_p3_title 'Part III playable now!'
+    hn_cc_1_epTrixie_announce_p4_body 'Finish the mission!
+[FFB74A]Part IV[-][/c] ends 01/15!
+Play for big rewards, and a last chance to unlock/upgrade the Elite Orbak Marauder Equipment!' hn_cc_1_epTrixie_announce_p4_title 'Last Chance: Orbak Marauder Data Fragments' hn_cc_1_epTrixie_w1_HQ6-_body 'A mercenary mounted atop a powerful Orbak.
+Focusing on Barracks, Factories and Cantinas, they close in quickly and devastate anything caught in the blast of their SX-21 Scatter Blaster. [c][FFB74A]HQ Level 7 and Cantina required to train Orbak Marauder units.[-][/c]' hn_cc_1_epTrixie_w1_HQ7+_body 'A mercenary mounted atop a powerful Orbak.
+Focusing on Barracks, Factories and Cantinas, they close in quickly and devastate anything caught in the blast of their SX-21 Scatter Blaster.' hn_cc_1_epTrixie_w1_e_title 'New Mercenary: Orbak Marauder'
+    hn_cc_1_epTrixie_w2_HQ6-_body 'A mercenary mounted atop a powerful Orbak.
+Focusing on Barracks, Factories and Cantinas, they close in quickly and devastate anything caught in the blast of their SX-21 Scatter Blaster. [c][FFB74A]HQ Level 7 and Cantina required to train Orbak Marauder units.[-][/c]' hn_cc_1_epTrixie_w2_HQ7+_body 'A mercenary mounted atop a powerful Orbak.
+Focusing on Barracks, Factories and Cantinas, they close in quickly and devastate anything caught in the blast of their SX-21 Scatter Blaster.' hn_cc_1_epTrixie_w2_e_title 'New Mercenary: Orbak Marauder'
+    hn_cc_1_epTrixie_w3_HQ6-_body 'Riding a hardier breed of Orbak and equipped with more powerful ordanance, the Elite Orbak Marauder takes to the battlefield with increased health and damage. [c][FFB74A]HQ Level 7 and Cantina required to train Orbak Marauder.[-][/c]' hn_cc_1_epTrixie_w3_HQ7+_body 'Riding a hardier breed of Orbak and equipped with more powerful ordanance, the Elite Orbak Marauder takes to the battlefield with increased health and damage.' hn_cc_1_epTrixie_w3_e_title 'New Equipment: Elite Orbak Marauder'
+    hn_cc_1_epTrixie_w4_HQ6-_body 'Riding a hardier breed of Orbak and equipped with more powerful ordanance, the Elite Orbak Marauder takes to the battlefield with increased health and damage. [c][FFB74A]HQ Level 7 and Cantina required to train Orbak Marauder units.[-][/c]' hn_cc_1_epTrixie_w4_HQ7+_body 'Riding a hardier breed of Orbak and equipped with more powerful ordanance, the Elite Orbak Marauder takes to the battlefield with increased health and damage.' hn_cc_1_epTrixie_w4_e_title 'New Equipment: Elite Orbak Marauder'
+    hn_cc_1_erk_outpost_body "A Mining Complex has been located on Er'Kit.
 Capture it during a Squad War to increase your squad's wall and HQ durability!" hn_cc_1_erk_outpost_title "Factory Outpost - Er'Kit"
     hn_cc_1_erkit_conflict_end_body_e "The recent uptick in Rebel activity on Er'Kit seems to have run its course.
 You performed admirably, Operative.
 I begin to see now why Lord Vader has taken notice of your skill."